Skip to main content

 • showOnLeaderboard (Boolean or Number): if specified, will include the player in any calls to FetchLeaderboard for this duration.
 If true, will show on the leaderboard permanently.
 If a Number, will show on the leaderboard for that duration.

-In general, if you are wanting to adjust an accumulator's value by a specific amount, you should call it with a delta instead, because that guarantees that no data is lost if multiple changes to the accumulator are made at the same time.
+If you are wanting to adjust an accumulator's value by a specific amount, you should assign it with += or -= instead, because that guarantees that no data is lost if multiple changes to the accumulator are made at the same time.

 To reset an accumulator to its initial state, use the delete keyword: